flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 The process of converting digital information (ones and zeroes) into pits and lands, and vice versa, is by no means simple, especially since CDs must:

 - Allow plenty of **capacity** to make them a competitive alternative to existing media.
+  - Notably, the first revision of the specification (*CD-DA*) only strived for 74 minutes of high-quality audio, while the later format (*CD-ROM*) allowed for 650 MB of general-purpose data.
 - Be **robust** enough to sustain day-to-day damage and intensive use.
 - Be **reliable** enough to store any kind of information without fear of data loss.